 Describe how the State will conduct ongoing monitoring of progress in addition to quarterly reporting.
 Monthly review of Safetynet, A&I, and agency project activity reports to determine actual activity hours, number of contacts, number of violations, and type of violations captured.
 Supervisors will adjust work schedules to ensure satisfactory progress toward the goals of enforcement hours, contacts, and inspections.

-Analysts will review crash data monthly to determine if our enforcement efforts are effective.
-Supervisors will adjust activities in enforcement locations within the designated corridors.
-A&I will be reviewed at the end of the grant period to determine if the CMV-related fatality reduction objective is being attained.
+Analysts will identify the number of injuries and fatalities in each hot spot prior to enforcement and compare the same data each quarter to determine the impact of enforcement efforts.
+Supervisors will adjust activities in enforcement locations within the designated corridors as necessary.
+A&I will be reviewed at the end of the grant period to determine if the overall CMV-related fatality reduction objective is being attained.

-3 - Roadside Inspections
+Part 2 Section 3 - Roadside Inspections